Centre for EcoLogical Technology Solutions (CELTS)

 Ecological Engineering/ Pūhanga rauropi solves problems for societies and for the environment by designing solutions based on the interdependency of people and their ecosystems.

-Research projects of the Centre for EcoLogical Technical Solutions (CELTS) focus on creating design solutions that are holistic, valorise waste resources and, align to the circular economy.
+Research projects of the Centre for EcoLogical Technology Solutions (CELTS) focus on creating design solutions that are holistic, valorise waste resources and, align to the circular economy.
 Most of the research projects centre around Clean Water Technologies (CWT) – both on pollution prevention and pollution mitigation.
-The research group is a diverse bunch and our research is conducted in partnership with councils, Iwi and industry.
+The research group is a diverse bunch and our research is conducted in partnership with councils, iwi and industry.
 If you would like to join our dynamic team, applications are welcome all year around but please refer to Criteria for Research Candidates information before contacting Prof. O’Sullivan.

 CELTS Research Leader